Camembert, Orne

 Camembert (/fr/) is a commune in the Orne department in north-western France.

 It is the place where camembert cheese originated and is named after.

 Geography

 The commune is part of the area known as Pays d'Auge.

-One river, the Viette, and four streams (the Fontaine de la Motte, Besion, the Moulin Neuf, and the Costillets) run through the commune.
+One river, the Viette, and three streams (the Besion, the Moulin Neuf, and the Costillets) run through the commune.

 History

 The village is most noted for the early development of camembert cheese by Marie Harel in 1791.